 Dolphin Encounter Kaikoura experience

-Swimming with dolphins is the number one on a lot of people’s bucket lists, but did you ever think you could swim with wild dolphins in New Zealand?
+Swimming with dolphins is the number one on a lot of people’s bucket lists, but did you ever wonder where can you swim with wild dolphins in New Zealand?
 No me neither… but I was wrong.
 I came across the amazing dolphin encounter Kaikoura whilst visiting this amazing seaside destination.
+You will also have the chance to the amazing whale watching tour in Kaikoura when you visit this epic place.
+What is the best times to swim with dolphins in kaikoura?
+Don’t worry we will cover this in this post!

 Dolphin Encounter is an amazing establishment which began in 1989 by three local business partners who wanted to create a unique opportunity to aid tourism in Kaikoura whilst supporting the picturesque environment in which they have lived in for many years.
 Dolphin encounter organises exhilarating dolphin swimming and dolphin watching tours off the coast of Kaikoura, while still respecting these magical animals in their natural environment.